Jimmydalecleveland/gatsby3-blog/src/markdown-pages/cross-env-for-environment-variables.md

 }
 ```

 The `build` script above has some small changes that are very important.
 The most obvious is the addition of the `set` keyword at the beginning of the script.
 This is how you set an environment variable on Windows.
-The second, more subtle change, is the `&` appended to the envrionment variable declaration.
+The second, more subtle change, is the `&` appended to the environment variable declaration.

 This `&` is necessary to tell Windows we want to move on to running another command after setting the variable, very similar to the:

-`npm run build && npm serve` format you commonly see in scripts
+`npm run build && npm serve` format you commonly see in scripts.

----

 **IMPORTANT**: It is not a mistake that there is no space between `production` and `&`.
 If you were to put a space there, it would set the environment variable to the string `"production "` with a space at the end.